 There are various different ways to practise intermittent fasting but this post is going to focus mainly on the every-day kind of intermittent fasting – the most convenient and popular of which, is the 16:8.

-Intermittent fasting for vegans is just the same as for other people except for a few pointers which apply to vegans anyway.
-In fact, as you’ll see, it might be even easier to do if you’re vegan, depending what you eat now.
-If you already eat a balanced plant based diet which isn’t based on refined carbohydrates, you should be off to an excellent start!
+In fact, as you’ll see, it might be even easier to practise fasting as a vegan, depending what kind of food you eat.
+If you already eat a balanced, plant based diet, which isn’t based on refined carbohydrates, you should be off to an excellent start!

 First let’s take a look at all the variations.